What are the aims of this leaflet?

 Treatment is usually with surgical removal under local anaesthetic.
 Some patients may be referred for Mohs’ micrographic surgery which is a highly specialised surgical method for removing skin cancer.

-In the 20% of patients where the tumour has spread to other organs in the body, treatments such as radiotherapy and chemotherapy will be considered.
+In the 20% - 30% of patients where the tumour has spread to other organs in the body, treatments such as radiotherapy and chemotherapy may be considered.

 Self care (What can I do?)